Pittsburgh Tribune-Review: Circulation

 The daily Tribune-Review is published in three geographic editions: Pittsburgh, Westmoreland, and Valley News Dispatch.

 The Tribune-Review claimed to show the highest gains in readership over the past five years of any newspaper in America's top 48 markets, which were dominated by sinking readership.
 The growth can be attributed to purchases of other newspapers, which were then reclassified as editions of the Tribune-Review.
 This idea was proposed to Scaife and Ralph Martin by David Horchak, the Circulation Director of The Valley News Dispatch.
-Taking advantage of ABC Ryles that allowed declaring newspapers to include all circulation of a newspaper to be declared editions of a main newspaper.
+Taking advantage of ABC rules that allowed declaring newspapers to include all circulation of a newspaper to be declared editions of a main newspaper.
 This did not keep David Horchak on when the Tribune-Review decided to have just two circulation directors after personnel cuts.

 According to surveys by International Demographics Inc., an independent media research firm in Houston, the number of Tribune-Review readers jumped 17.8 percent from 2007 to 2012.

 As part of the Trib Total Media conglomerate, the Tribune-Review has a news exchange partnership with WPXI, Pittsburgh's NBC affiliate.
 Until 2013, it was a sister publication to Pittsburgh's second-largest news radio station, KQV.
 Trib Total Media is the Official Newspaper of the Pittsburgh Pirates and the Pittsburgh Penguins (the latter of which Scaife was a co-founder in 1967).
 It has strong partnerships with many nonprofit and community businesses and organizations throughout Western Pennsylvania.